 - Qualified Expenses

-If you are considering borrowing money to pay for higher-education expenses, it may be appropriate to consult with this office since there are other limitations.
+If you are considering borrowing money to pay for education, it may be appropriate to consult with this office, since there are other limitations.
 Please call for assistance.